-For salespeople, the interest of a marketplace lies in the access to an important traffic to increase sales and reach new customers.
+For salespeople, the interest of a marketplace lies in the access to important traffic to increase sales and reach new customers.
 In addition, the marketplace helps to lower marketing and technical costs.
-Generally speaking, marketplaces therefore allow salespeople to concentrate on their own business.
+Generally speaking, marketplaces, therefore, allow salespeople to concentrate on their own business.
 This means selling the right product at the right price and at the right time.

 On the buyer’s side, marketplaces save time in their research.
 But also savings thanks to the possibility to compare the price of different products more easily.
 For professional buyers, marketplaces enable centralized, grouped purchases and thus reduce costs.

 Find the list of advantages and disadvantages of a marketplace here.

 5. Is it necessary to increase its presence on different marketplaces?